Writer · Researcher · Bitcoiner

 Belvedere Museum, Vienna

-Curatorial and advisory work on digital art collections.
+Curatorial and advisory work.
 Bitcoin as cultural object within an institutional context.

 Göttingen State and University Library